huangc/WGvarINDEL/README.md

 ## Execution description:
 1. Edit and setup the parameters as described in 0SOURCE, then `source 0SOURCE`
-2. Prepare for the prerequisite files and softwares as described in PREREQ.md
+2. Edit and prepare for the prerequisite files and softwares as described in PREREQ.sh, then `sh PREREQ.sh`
 3. execute the workflow `sh x1-WGvarINDEL`
 4. Cleanup `sh xclean`